 Tip: You can use this internally for you and the people on your team helping you in the raise, or if you have existing investors or advisors, you can open it up to share with them.
 I have a running Google Sheet of every angel, fund, VC, I have reached out too.

-You will find what information you find important that you want to track, but a starting recommendation for the columns names could
+You will find what information you find important that you want to track, but a starting recommendation for the columns names could be a version of:

 - Investor (person)